PC speaker

 The PC speaker is typically a physical unit connected on the front connections header of the motherboard.
 Some motherboard manufacturers do not ship their motherboards with a PC speaker at all, whereas others may have the PC speaker soldered directly onto the surface.
 Laptops typically have no physical PC speaker but have the beeper routed to the laptop's internal speakers.
 In some cases, the beeper is heard on the regular output (i.e. speakers, headphones) of the soundcard, which tends to be unexpectedly loud.

-Upon boot the BIOS will traditionally generate a beep during POST.
+Upon boot the BIOS will traditionally generate a beep during power-on self-test (POST).
 More recent motherboard models omit the POST beep in favor of rapidly booting into the OS.
 The BIOS typically allows for toggling the POST beeps but it cannot configure the PC speaker to be turned off completely.

 Once the system has booted into Linux and the pcspkr kernel module is loaded, the PC speaker can be used by the environment, be invoked manually by the user, and be configured to some extent.
 Because the PC speaker is controlled directly by the CPU, along with the fact that they are built for beeping only, PC speakers cannot be used for playing back audio files.
 If this is really desired, unloading pcspkr and installing snd-pcsp-dkmsAUR provides a rudimentary audio output.